onepwaa/site/_posts/2018-03-15-the-science-of-abuse-tactics.md

 topic: deep-dives
 ---

+### 2018 Science | The Science of Abuse Tactics and How They Affect Your Brain

 **Motivated forgetting (Sherlock Holmes, BBC Sherlock)**

 BBC’s adaptation of Sherlock isn’t exactly famous for its lack of plot twists, but it was still surprising when they dropped these bombshells: Redbeard wasn’t the dog Sherlock had to put down as a child.
 Redbeard was his childhood friend, Victor Trevor.
 Victor was drowned by Sherlock’s psychopath sister, Eurus when they were kids, so he “deleted” both of them and made up a story about Redbeard the Irish Setter to make him feel better (And I thought finding out the dog died was the saddest part of his life *sniffle*).